yui-mhcp/base_dl_project/SUBCLASSING.md

-# Create a new project
+# :yum: Create a new project

 ## Structure of a model folder